rorywalsh/p5.Csound/docs/README.md

 Note this project would not be possible without the efforts of <font color="cornflowerblue">Steven Yi</font>, <font color="cornflowerblue">Hlöðver Sigurðsson</font> and numerous other Csound developers.
 More details on their work can be found on the main Csound github repository.
 The documentation for the WASM build of Csound can be found [here](https://github.com/csound/csound/tree/master/wasm/browser).

 Note that the examples presented here assume some prior knowledge of Csound.
 If you have no previous experience with Csound, it might be worth taking a look at the Csound FLOSS manual, which provide interactive learning examples via the browser.
 The floss manual can be found [here](https://flossmanual.csound.com/).

+#### Running the examples

+All of the examples provided with this project will need some kind of server if you wish to run them locally.
+VS Code offers a very simple live server extension that is more or less fool proof.
+Simply install the extension, open an index.html file from any of the example folders, and select to 'run in live server'.